National Preventive Health Strategy launched

 A Blueprint for Action is now being developed to guide implementation of the Strategy and the Prevention Centre is looking forward to being involved in this work over the coming years.

-The National Preventive Health Strategy is online here.
+The National Preventive Health Strategy is available online.